Hashi-corp/Hashi-corp/README.md

 # 💫 About Me:
-Developing smart data pipelines and full stack ML produccts
+An ECE engineer working on smart data pipelines and building full fledged ML products.
+Working on embedded system products as a hobbyist.

 ## 🌐 Socials: